landarskiy/reuse/README.md

 ### RecyclerItemViewType

-RecyclerItemViewType is a delegate which response to create specific ViewHolder for your Entry object with specified view type.
-This approach allows to you create many UI representations for same specific Entry type.
+`RecyclerItemViewType` is a delegate which response to create specific `ItemViewHolder` for your entry object with specified view type.
+This approach allows to you create many UI representations for same specific entry type.
 You can use default implementation which use layout resource as typeId and inflate View automaticly:

 ```kotlin
 @ViewType